l33tn00b/mcserver_velocity/README.md

   udp6       0      0 :::19132                :::*                                26438/java
   ```

-# Get rid of featured servers?
+# Get rid of featured servers and marketplace?
 - https://github.com/Pugmatt/BedrockConnect has a list of domain names to be blackholed (DNS) (pi-hole to the rescue)
 - perhaps you might also want to block the ip addresses of these servers in your network's firewall (hello, UDM)
 - do also blackhole: pocket.realms.minecraft.net
--
+- blackhole and block store.mktpl.minecraft-services.net